jas-chen/unbloat/README.md

 # unbloat
-| Atomic CSS in JS
+> Atomic CSS in JS

 ## What
 To prevent CSS file from bloating.

-It's like [Atomic CSS](https://acss.io/), but you don't have to remember [the complex syntax](https://acss.io/guides/atomic-classes.html).
+It's like [Atomic CSS](https://acss.io/), but you don't have to remember [all the complex syntax](https://acss.io/guides/atomic-classes.html).

 ## Feature
 - Styled-component like syntax, well supported by editors